 The vestry of Calvary approved Dr. Barth's plan of purchasing 20 acres at the southwest corner of Walnut Grove and Perkins for $25,000 and conducting a campaign to finance the construction of a church building, chaired by Edmund Orgill.
 The office of Walk C. Jones was selected as the architect and the construction contract was awarded to Building Construction Inc., James T. Canfield, president.
 Charles M. Crump chaired the building committee.

 In the spring of 1948, the Reverend.
 Eric S. Greenwood was called by Dr. Barth to be the vicar of the Chapel of the Holy Communion.
 When Dr. Barth was consecrated as bishop co-adjutor of Tennessee in September 1948, the Reverend.
 Greenwood became also the priest-in-charge of Calvary.
 He continued with the dual responsibility until the Reverend Donald Henning was called as rector of Calvary in 1949.

 On Sunday morning, January 1, 1950, the last service was held in the little chapel at Poplar and Perkins.
 After the service, the folding chairs were loaded into station wagons and transported to the new church building.
 In spite of rain most of the day, the Church was filled at 4 p.m. for a glorious evening prayer service led by the Reverend Dr. Henning.
 During the service, it was recalled that when the chapel was dedicated in the spring of 1939, it had poured rain.
 Dr. Blaisdell said that rain makes things grow, and possibly the chapel would grow as a result.
 His words were prophetic, because the little chapel grew, and after that, the permanent chapel and its congregation grew.

-Today, 80 years later and 68 years after the opening service in the new building, the Church of the Holy Communion is a large, strong and vibrant church in the center of Memphis.
+Today, Church of the Holy Communion is a large, strong and vibrant church in the center of Memphis.